mjtroniks/Mojobot/README.md

 ## Introduction

 Mojobot by MJtronics is an innovative robot designed for educational purposes and hobbyist projects, providing a versatile platform for learning and experimentation.
-There is a complete guide so setup and get started in our the Wiki page [a link](https://github.com/mjtroniks/Mojobot/wiki).
+There is a complete guide so setup and get started in our the [Wiki](https://github.com/mjtroniks/Mojobot/wiki) page

 ## Characteristics